sabrin-data/HR-Attrition-Analysis/README.md

 ## Project Overview

-This project analyzes employee attrition using Microsoft Excel through data cleaning, feature engineering, KPI development, Pivot Tables, and dashboard visualization.
+This project analyzes employee attrition using Microsoft Excel.

+The project focuses on identifying the factors affecting employee turnover through data cleaning, feature engineering, KPI development, Pivot Tables, and dashboard visualization.
-The goal is to identify the key factors affecting employee turnover and provide meaningful HR insights.

 ---

+# Dataset Preparation

-# Data Cleaning
+## Data Cleaning

-The dataset was cleaned and prepared before analysis by:
+The dataset was prepared and cleaned before analysis by:

 * Removing duplicate records.
-* Handling missing values and blank fields.
+* Handling missing and blank values.
 * Standardizing categorical variables.
-* Verifying data consistency.
+* Validating data consistency.
-* Preparing the dataset for Pivot Tables and Dashboard reporting.
+* Preparing data for KPI calculations and dashboard reporting.

 ---

 # Feature Engineering

-To improve analytical insights, several new features were created:
+To improve the analysis, several new features were created.

 ## DistanceCategory

-Created DistanceCategory feature to classify employees based on their distance from work into:
+Created DistanceCategory feature to classify employees according to their distance from work:

 * Very Near
 * Near